-If your air conditioning performance seems lower than expected, check the front of the A/C condenser (located in front of the radiator), for an accumulation of dirt or insects.
-Clean with a gentle water spray from behind the radiator and through the condenser.
-Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance.
+- If fog or mist appears on the windshield or side glass, select Defrost mode and increase blower speed if needed. - If your air conditioning performance seems lower than expected, check the front of the A/C condenser (located in front of the radiator), for an accumulation of dirt or insects.
+Clean with a gentle water spray from the front of the radiator and through the condenser.